LaconicNetwork/docs.laconic.com/content/generating-watchers/azimuth-stack.md

 ### Dockerfile

 Note: the line `yarn && yarn build` would, in most webapp situations, be replaced by `yarn global add @some-registry/my-watcher`.
-This process is documented in the "Self Hosting" and "WebApp" sections of the documentation.
+This process is documented in the "Packing a WebApp" guide.

 The single container is built from this Dockerfile: